Cuireadh an snáithe seo sa chartlann. Cuir ceist nua má tá cabhair uait.

 First, I recommend backing up your Firefox settings in case something goes wrong.
 See Back up and restore information in Firefox profiles.
 (You can copy your entire Firefox profile folder somewhere outside of the Mozilla folder.)

-Next, restart Firefox in Firefox's Troubleshoot Firefox issues using Safe Mode using
+Next, restart Firefox in Firefox's Diagnose Firefox issues using Troubleshoot Mode using

 Help > Restart with Add-ons Disabled